MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn how to manage topics in the topic center in Microsoft Viva Topics.
+description: Learn how to manage topics in the topic center in Microsoft Topics.
 ---
-# Manage topics in the topic center in Microsoft Viva Topics
+# Manage topics in the topic center in Microsoft Topics

 </br>